patilswapnilv/reactpress/README.md

 ## How it works

-Under the hood, Hipogriff is using the awesome [Next.js](https://github.com/zeit/next.js/).
+Under the hood, reactpress is using the awesome [Next.js](https://github.com/zeit/next.js/).

 ## CSS

-there several available ways to manage your css with Hipogriff
+there several available ways to manage your css with reactpress

 - you can create classic css files and import them like this :